 This page archives the successes of recent graduates of the St John’s English department.

-Tembe Denton-Hurst M.A.
+Tembe Denton-Hurst B.A./M.A.
 (2018) – Tembe’s editorial internship at Popsugar led to a full-time position as the publication’s Assistant Beauty and Makeup Editor.
 She is also a staff writer at NY Magazine, a freelance writer, and has a piece in print and online in Cosmo on intersectional feminism and its failures.
 Tembe’s work on lifestyle, culture, and literature regularly appears in NY Mag’s Strategist.

 Miguel Vasquez (B.A./M.A.
 2017 & 2018 ) – Miguel has recently begun his first semester as a fully funded PhD student in English at the University of Miami (FL).
 His current research interests include Afro-Caribbean diasporic narratives with an emphasis on race, religion, and desire in the wake of colonialism.

 Katherine Rockefeller (M.A 2018) – Katherine received her M.A. in Spring of 2018 and has accepted an adjunct faculty position with the English department at SUNY Suffolk County Community College teaching freshman composition and developmental composition.